 - i.
 An account will be established for each family, as per our Accounts Receivable Policy. - ii.
-Effective July 1, 2024, Mothercraft Ottawa will be moving to in-advance billing, on the 5th business day of the month, the childcare fees for the month that is just starting will be processed. - iii.
+On the 5th business day of the month, the childcare fees for the month that is just starting will be processed.

+- iii.
 Monthly statements are issued to the primary email account on file.
 If you wish to receive paper copies of statement, please notify the Program Manager or Accounting Department. - iv.
-Receipts for income tax purposes will be issued at year-end.
+Receipts for income tax purposes will be issued at year-end. - d) Payment: - i.

-d) Payment:

-- i.
 Payments can be made by Debit, Visa Debit, Debit MasterCard, VISA, MasterCard, cash or cheque. - ii.
-Effective July 1, 2024, payments made by Credit Card will be subject to surcharge of 2.07% of the transaction cost.
+Payments made by Credit Card will be subject to surcharge of 2.07% of the transaction cost.
 Visa Debit and Mastercard Debit are not subject to this surcharge. - iii.
 You can choose to authorize automatic monthly payment through Debit, VISA or MasterCard.
 Automatic payments are typically processed on the 5th business day of the month. - iv.
 Cheques are payable to Mothercraft Ottawa and must be provided to the Program Manager or mailed to the Accounting Department, Mothercraft Ottawa, 475 Evered Avenue, Ottawa, ON K1Z 5K9. - v.
-Cheques should include the name of your child, the program in which your child is enrolled and the period covered by that cheque.

-e) Late, Non-Payment, Dishonoured Cheques:
+Cheques should include the name of your child, the program in which your child is enrolled and the period covered by that cheque. - e) Late, Non-Payment, Dishonoured Cheques: - i.

-- i.
 There will be a \$25.00 charge for each cheque returned to us from the bank due to insufficient funds. - ii.
 An interest charge of 2% per month will be added to all overdue accounts with balance in arrears for more than 60 days. - iii.
 Non-payment, late payment and dishonoured cheques will, at the absolute discretion of the Program, be deemed to be a breach of this agreement by the Parent, giving rise to the termination of services and withdrawal of the Child from the Program. - iv.
 Mothercraft Ottawa reserves the right to discontinue child care when an account is 90 days overdue.
 However, Mothercraft Ottawa in special circumstances may, in its absolute discretion, agree to make alternative payment arrangements on a case by case basis.
 Mothercraft Ottawa shall be under no obligation to do so.